avivmag/Virus-Vs-Antivirus/README.md

 In this assignment the virus searches for a file named "ELFexec" which is a linux Executable and Linkable Format (ELF) file and modify it so the file will have the virus's code in it.</br>
 Once the virus is attached to the victimed file, it replaces the file's entry point so it will point to the virus code, and adds at the end of the attached virus code a command to jump to the original file entry point.</br>
-The final result is an infected file which runs the virus code prior to the code itself and only after it finishes, it runs the original code as well.
+The final result is an infected file which runs the virus code prior to the code itself and only after it finishes, it runs the original program code as well.

 ## Position Independent Code (PIC)

-When an assembly file compilation is made, the compiler replaces some of the text labels to the address in the program of the label.</br>
+When an assembly file compilation is made, the compiler replaces some of the text labels to the labels' addresses in the compiled program.</br>
-The problem with this compilation process is that after the virus infected other files, the infecting files will have exactly the same address of the address in the virus's label, meaning the infected file will receive some unknown addresses for use.</br>
+The problem with this compilation process is that after the virus infected other files, the infected files will have exactly the same already-compiled addresses of the addresses in the virus's labels, meaning the infected file will receive some unknown addresses for use instead of the ones that should be where the virus code dwells.</br>
-Note: using `call` is not included, because it is known in fact to be replaced with the delta distance of the current position of the code to the destinate labels so this case solves itself and will be in use in solving our issue.</br>
+Note: using `call` is not included, because it is known in fact to be replaced with the delta distance of the current position of the code to the destinate labels, so this case solves itself and actualy will be in use in solving our issue.</br>
 For that, PIC trick has been created.</br>
-What this trick is all about is trying to figure from where this command which is using this label is being used, get the distance of the current position and replace the label with the current position + this delta distance.</br>
+What this trick is all about is trying to figure from where this command which is mentioning this label is being used, get the distance from the current position to the destinate label and replace the label with the truely calculated position of the label.</br>
-Confused? well, I believe an example best be used here to demonstrate:</br>
+Confused? well, I believe an example would best be used here for demonstration:</br>
-Well let's assume we have this code:
+Let's assume we have this code:
 ```
 jmp Label_1
 ... lines of code ...
 Label_1:
 ... some more lines of code ...
 ```
-Well, what will happen after we compile this program is that Label_1 will be replaced with an address of the actual Label_1 in the program.
+Label_1 will be replaced with an address of the program's actual address after compiling this program.
 This is bad for us because this place will be changed once the code will run on another files that are not the original virus.</br>
-So, let's add partially the PIC trick:
+Let's add (partially) the PIC trick:
 ```
 jmp Label_1
 ... lines of code ...